laboyangelik/kitty-agents/README.md

 - **GitHub Copilot** — requires a GitHub Copilot subscription ($10/month individual or included in GitHub Pro)
 - **OpenCode** — billed through whichever AI backend you configure it with

-You'll set up billing directly with whichever company you pick when you create an account. kitty agents itself is free and open source (MIT).
+You'll set up billing directly with whichever company you pick when you create an account. kitty agents itself is free and open source.

 ---